kapawlak/temp_lab_host/Courses/345/3L/lab3.md

-It is very important to note that **there is uncertainty** in slope and intercept values that are determined using the least-squares algorithm.
-These values **are not exact**.
+It is very important to note that, unless every data point falls exactly on a line, **there is uncertainty** in slope and intercept values that are determined using the least-squares algorithm These slope and intercept values **are not exact**.

 In this class we will use Google Sheets to determine the slope and line of best of fit.
 In order to that we will use the "LINEST" function.
 This will go through the process of determining the slope and intercept for the line of best as well as the uncertainties in each.